Search

 In the spirit of autumn, we were then to retrieve the paper and burn it in the cauldron and thus release ourselves from the challenge.
 Had we been taking the two-hour class in the spring, we would have focused on planting a new intention.

 Martina bravely volunteered to go first.
 She carefully approached Maple, the rescue horse who was to be our guide, from the side and shoulder as instructed by Jen.
-Horses can’t see you if you stand in front of them because their eyes are on the sides of their heads.
+Horses can’t see you if you stand in front of them as their eyes are on the sides of their heads.

 But Maple was having none of it.
 Martina tried pulling gently on the reins, while Maple ignored her and continued intently munching on her breakfast of hay.
 When Jen asked Martina why she didn’t want to pull the horse away more firmly, Martina replied, “She’s hungry.
 I understand that.
 I’m hungry, too.”